 Open the project, then click ECM Fitting in the sidebar.
 The page lists the cells in the project and the measurements attached to each one.

-Select the cell measurement you want to fit.
-A preview plot of the voltage and current trace is shown so you can confirm it’s the right data before running the fit.Only
+Select the cell measurements you want to fit.
+A preview plot of the voltage and current traces is shown so you can confirm it’s the right data before running the fit.Only

 Save the result to the project